Residential Life Judicial Procedures

-- Upon receiving an allegation of misconduct, an investigation is conducted by the Residential Life Coordinator, Assistant Residential Life Coordinator, or the Associate Director of Residential Life, who all act as Primary Administrative Officers/Designess under the Rules of Procedures in Student Conduct Matters.
-They shall have the authority to make a determination and to impose appropriate sanctions/Informal Disposition, and shall fix a reasonalbe time within which the student shall accept or reject a proposed Informal Disposition.
+- Upon receiving an allegation of misconduct, an investigation is conducted by the Residential Life staff, who all act as Primary Administrative Officers/Designees under the Rules of Procedures in Student Conduct Matters.
+They shall have the authority to make a determination and to impose appropriate sanctions, and shall fix a reasonable time within which the student shall accept or appeal those sanctions.

-- A failure of the student either to accept or reject within the time fixed may be deemed by the Residential Life Coordinator, Assistant Residential Life Coordinator, or Associate Director to be an acceptence of the determination, provided the student has received written notice of the proposed determination and the result of the student's failure to formally reject and, in such event, the proposed disposition shall become final upon expiration of such time.
-If the student rejects Informal Disposition, it must be in writing to the Residential Life Coordinator, Assistant Residential Life Coordinator, or Associate Director of Residential Life, and shall be forwarded to a Primary Administrative Officer/Designess with student conduct jurisdiction beyond that of the Residential Life designees.
-If Informal Disposition is not accepted by the student, a formal hearing process will be utilized.
+- A failure of the student either to accept or appeal the sanctions within the time fixed may be deemed by the Residential Life staff member to be an acceptance of the sanctions, provided the student has received written or electronic notice of the sanctions.
+If the student appeals the sanctions, it must be in writing to the Residential Life staff member (within the stated time period), and shall be forwarded to a Primary Administrative Officer/Designess with student conduct jurisdiction beyond that of the Residential Life designees.

 - Matters that involve possible criminal behavior also may be referred to the Campus Police Department for investigation.
 This action can result in the issuance of citations or criminal prosecution.